Mille Miglia: The end

-The race was known for its incredible danger to not only drivers but also spectators; this race, over its 30 year history took the lives of a total of 56 people- an average of 7 people every 3 events.
-Most of these fatal accidents were caused on the fastest parts of the route and almost always involved spectator fatalities; one particular part that was notorious was the very fast first 200 miles of the route that ran between Brescia and Ravenna.
+The race was known for its danger, not only to drivers, but also to spectators.
+Over its 30-year history, a total of 56 people died.
+The deaths involved 24 drivers/co-drivers and 32 spectators.
+Most of these fatal accidents occurred on the fastest parts of the route, and almost always involved spectator fatalities.
+The most notorious part was the very fast first 200 miles of the circuit between Brescia and Ravenna, where more than half the fatalities during the 1950s happened.
+With the exception of 1927, 1931–1934 and 1936–1937, there was at least one fatal accident every year, and of the 56 total known fatalities during this race, 35 of them occurred between 1948 and 1957—an average of nearly four per race.

-The original race was ended after two fatal crashes in the 1957 race.
-The first was the crash of a factory-entered 4.0-litre Ferrari 335 S that took the lives of 11 people- that of the Spanish driver Alfonso de Portago, his American co-driver/navigator Edmund Nelson and nine spectators, at the village of Guidizzolo less than 50 miles from the finish.
-Five of the spectators killed were children, all of whom were standing along the race course.
-Portago, who was called in as a last-minute replacement and was already unsettled by doing a race he felt was too dangerous, waited too long to make a tyre change.
-The crash was caused by a worn tyre.
-The manufacturer was sued for this, as was the Ferrari team.
-Another crash, in Brescia, took the life of Joseph Göttgens.
-He was driving a Triumph TR3.
+Racing the Mille Miglia ended after two fatal crashes involving multiple people occurred during the 1957 race.
+The first crash involved the factory-entered 4.0-litre Ferrari 335 S. Eleven people were killed at the village of Guidizzolo: Spanish driver Alfonso de Portago, American co-driver/navigator Edmund Nelson, and nine spectators.
+Five of the spectators killed were children who were standing along the race course.
+Portago was called in as a last-minute replacement, and was already unsettled by a race he felt was too dangerous.
+The crash was caused by a worn tire striking the sharp edge of a cat's eye in the road.

+The second crash took the life of Dutch driver Joseph Göttgens at Florence, driving a Triumph TR3 in heavy rain.

-From 1958 to 1961, the event resumed as a rallying-like round trip at legal speeds with a few special stages driven at full speed, but this was discontinued also.
+From 1958 to 1961, the Mille Miglia resumed as a rally-like event, limited to legal speeds with a few special stages that were driven at racing speed.
+After 1961, this once-prestigious race was permanently discontinued.